 Humpback whale singer encounters are rather eerie interactions that are equally intriguing and quite unique in nature.
 Mainly because the singing whale assumes a vertical position in the water and remains almost completely motionless.
 The only way to really describe it is that the whale appears to be a zen-like state.
-Oblivious to anything around them…
+Seemingly oblivious to anything around them…

 Humpbacks simply do not have vocal chords, so they cannot “sing” as such.
 But male whales are able produce complex “songs” by somehow circulating air through the various tubes and chambers of their respiratory system.